 #FC53652 Potosí, Bolivia, 1 real, Philip II, P-M

-#FC53653 Potosí, Bolivia, 8 reales, 1652E transitional Type III Some other Potosí fakes to watch for
+#FC53653 Potosí, Bolivia, 8 reales, 1652E transitional Type III Some other Potosí fakes to watch for are copies made from some pieces recovered from a wreck that sunk in the 1650s.

-#FC53654 Potosí, Bolivia, 8 reales, 1653E Note: this one commonly comes from sellers in China and southeast Asia)
+#FC53654 Potosí, Bolivia, 8 reales, 1653E Note: this particular piece comes from a seller in China)

 #FC53655 Potosí, Bolivia, 8 reales, 1653E #2 Note: this one comes from eBay seller "komakoma", whom many of my customers have asked me to watch, yet this is the first specimen of his that I have actually examined in person to be able to condemn it